-21) In the wild, they spend most of their time in the trees
+21) In the wild, sugar gliders spend most of their time in the trees

 Wild sugar gliders spend most of their life living in the trees.
 That’s also why their gliding ability is so important; it allows them to glide from tree to tree and to get away from potential predators.

-22) They are native to Australia, New Guinea, and Indonesia
+22) Gliders are native to Australia, New Guinea, and Indonesia